 With a patterned drilled pumpkin you can turn it into a vase, and put assorted fall harvest plants inside, like a pot of chrysanthemums, cornstalks, or Indian corn.

 I chose to go the traditional route with my drilled pumpkins and stuck two little tea candles inside to light them up.

 While my pumpkins didn’t turn out exactly like those trending on Pinterest, I had a lot of fun making it.
-And now I can say I’m a bit more practiced with a drill!
+And now I can say I’m a bit more practiced with a pistol-grip drill driver!